-''' function generateProtocol(child, pastSessions) { let one_day = 1000 60 60 24; // ms in one day let child_age_in_days = -1; try { child_age_in_days = (new Date() - child.get('birthday')) / one_day; } catch (error) { // Display what the error was for debugging, but continue with fake // age in case we can't calculate age for some reason console.error(error); } child_age_in_days = child_age_in_days || -1; // If undefined/null, set to default // Define frames that will be used for both the baby and toddler versions of the ⇔study let frames = { "video-config": { "kind": "exp-video-config", "troubleshootingIntro": "If you're having any trouble getting your webcam, →set up, please feel free to email the XYZ lab at xyz@abc.edu and we'd be glad to... →help out!" }, "video-consent": { "kind": "exp-lookit-video-consent", "PIName": "Jane Smith", "datause": "We are primarily interested in your child's emotional. \rightarrowreactions to the images and sounds.
-A research assistant will watch your video to. -measure the precise amount of delight in your child's face as he or she sees each ⇔cat picture.", "payment": "After you finish the study, we will email you a $5 BabyStore \rightarrow gift card within approximately three days.
-To be eligible for the gift card your, -child must be in the age range for this study, you need to submit a valid consent. →statement, and we need to see that there is a child with you.
-But we will send a \rightarrow gift card even if you do not finish the whole study or we are not able to use your. ↔participating, but we hope you will enjoy the experience.", "purpose": "Why do babies love cats?
-This study will help us find out -whether babies love cats because of their soft fur or their twitchy tails.", "PIContact": "Jane Smith at 123 456 7890", "procedures": "Your child will be shown pictures of lots of different -cats, along with noises that cats make like meowing and purring.
-We are interested in which pictures and sounds make your child smile.
-We will ask you (the parent) to, -turn around to avoid influencing your child's responses.
-There are no anticipated ↔risks associated with participating.", "institution": "Science University" }, "exit-survey": { "kind": "exp-lookit-exit-survey", "debriefing": { "text": "Here is where you would enter debriefing information for the \rightarrow family.
-This is a chance to explain the purpose of your study and how the family. \rightarrowhelped.
-At this point it's more obvious to the participant that skimming the info ⇔is fine if they're not super-interested, so you can elaborate in ways you might -have avoided ahead of time in the interest of keeping instructions short.
-You may want to mention the various conditions kids were assigned to if you didn't before, and try to head off any concerns parents might have about how their child did on →the study, especially if there are 'correct' answers that will have been obvious to... →a parent.
+''' function generateProtocol(child, pastSessions) { let one_day = 1000 60 60 24; // ms in one day let child_age_in_days = -1; try { child_age_in_days = (new Date() - child.get('birthday')) / one_day; } catch (error) { // Display what the error was for debugging, but continue with fake // age in case we can't calculate age for some reason console.error(error); } child_age_in_days = child_age_in_days || -1; // If undefined/null, set to default // Define frames that will be used for both the baby and toddler versions of the. \rightarrow study let frames = { "video-config": { "kind": "exp-video-config", "troubleshootingIntro": "If you're having any trouble getting your webcam. →set up, please feel free to email the XYZ lab at xyz@abc.edu and we'd be glad to help. ⊶out!" }, "video-consent": { "kind": "exp-lookit-video-consent", "PIName": "Jane Smith", "datause": "We are primarily interested in your child's emotional reactions. →to the images and sounds.
+A research assistant will watch your video to measure the -precise amount of delight in your child's face as he or she sees each cat picture.", "payment": "After you finish the study, we will email you a $5 BabyStore \rightarrow gift card within approximately three days.
+To be eligible for the gift card your child. →must be in the age range for this study, you need to submit a valid consent statement, \rightarrowand we need to see that there is a child with you.
+But we will send a gift card even \rightarrow if you do not finish the whole study or we are not able to use your child's data! →There are no other direct benefits to you or your child from participating, but we \rightarrowhope you will enjoy the experience.", "purpose": "Why do babies love cats?
+This study will help us find out →whether babies love cats because of their soft fur or their twitchy tails.", "PIContact": "Jane Smith at 123 456 7890", "procedures": "Your child will be shown pictures of lots of different cats, -along with noises that cats make like meowing and purring.
+We are interes (continues on Matchage) →pictures and sounds make your child smile.
+We will ask you (the parent) to turn around. sto avoid influencing your child's responses.
+There are no anticipated risks associated Chapter 1.
+Specifying your study protocol '''